Click here for the Baja Experts!

 Whether you bring a boat, or have to rent a panga and a skipper in town, getting out into the sea is strongly suggested.
 Planning a set destination beforehand is a good idea.

 The offshore islands and remote beaches offer sea lions, dolphins, and plenty of fish and birds.
 The resident finback whale is a local in these waters, reaching a length of 60 to 80 feet.
 Watching a pod of these huge mammals cruise just below the surface is a very special treat.
+Whale sharks cruise the local waters from June through November, usually not far from shore.

 One of LA Bay's best secrets located south of town is LAS ANIMAS WIDERNESS RESORT.
 Drop by their web site for more information!